 - Crowds and Mobs

-Inclusions: All food, accommodation and training materials for 5 days and 4 nights.
-Travel not included.
+Inclusions: All food, accommodation and training materials for five days and four nights.
+Travel is not included.

 Further instructions regarding course logistics will be provided upon payment of course fees.